 QuickBooks scores big on user friendliness—the software’s point is to simplify accounting for non-accountants.
 It doesn’t matter how good (or . . . bad) you are at math: every small-business owner, from a freelance copywriter to a neighborhood grocer, can adjust to QuickBooks Online’s platform without much stress, and the same holds true for QuickBooks Payroll.

 Finally (and most importantly!), QuickBooks Payroll, even the least expensive plan, is pretty robust.
 It has enough features to dramatically simplify your life . . . or at least your tax life, which is a big slice of life when you’re a small-business owner.

 QuickBooks Payroll cons

 QuickBooks Payroll tackles a lot of what you can throw at it, but the help doesn’t come cheap.
 QuickBooks’ payroll starts at $45 per month, and its most expensive plan starts at $125.

 Not sure how that compares to other products on the market?
 Gusto is one of QuickBooks’ biggest competitors; Gusto’s Core plan starts at $39 per month and comes with workers compensation and HR features QuickBooks lacks.
 Gusto does charge two dollars more per employee ($6 compared to QuickBooks Payroll’s $4), so if you don’t have many employees and don’t need much HR help, QuickBooks could be the better choice—but for most small businesses, Gusto does more for less.

-Android users aren’t the only ones upset with QuickBooks’ customer service, though.
+Then there’s the issue of customer service.
 Even though Intuit has an A+ rating with the Better Business Bureau (BBB), customers have logged more than 1,650 complaints against Intuit through the BBB.4 Most users complain of slow, unhelpful phone support—a huge frustration when a software problem keeps you from paying employees on time.
 And on the review site TrustRadius, QuickBooks Payroll scores only 6.9 out of 10,5 which is generally lower than the industry standard.
 Gusto, for instance, scores 8.6.6